 Also Refer: Neuron And Nerves

 Structure of Nerve Cell or Neuron

 The nerve cell is a specialized and individual cell, which forms a nerve.
-Basically the structure of the nerve cell comprises following parts.
+Basically, the structure of the nerve cell comprises the following parts.

 A branch-like structure that functions by receiving messages from other neurons and allows the transmission of messages to the cell body.